-- Develop and embed a safety culture in all our activities that recognises the importance and value of effective aviation safety management and acknowledges at all times that safety is paramount. - Clearly define for all members their accountabilities and responsibilities for the development and delivery of gyroplane safety. - Minimise the risks associated with aircraft operations to a point that is as low as reasonably practicable/achievable. - Ensure that externally supplied systems and services that impact upon the safety of our operations meet our safety standards. - Continue to develop and improve our safety processes. - Comply with all legislative and regulatory requirements and standards. - Ensure that all members are provided with adequate and appropriate gyroplane safety information and training, are competent in safety matters and are only allocated tasks commensurate with their skills and experience. - Ensure that, as far as practicable, skilled and trained resources are available to implement safety strategy and policy. - Continue to evaluate our safety performance with industry objectives and/or targets. - Maintain consistently high levels of safety performance in all our aviation activities. - Aim to continually improve our safety performance. - Conduct safety and management reviews and ensure that relevant action is taken. - Ensure that the application of our safety management system is integral to all our activities, with the objective of achieving consistently high safety standards and performance.
+- Develop and embed a safety culture in all our activities that recognises the importance and value of effective aviation safety management and acknowledges at all times that safety is paramount. - Clearly define for all members their accountabilities and responsibilities for the development and delivery of gyroplane safety. - Minimise the risks associated with aircraft operations to a point that is as low as reasonably practicable/ achievable. - Ensure that externally supplied systems and services that impact upon the safety of our operations meet our safety standards. - Continue to develop and improve our safety processes. - Comply with all legislative and regulatory requirements and standards. - Ensure that all members are provided with adequate and appropriate gyroplane safety information and training, are competent in safety matters and are only allocated tasks commensurate with their skills and experience. - Ensure that, as far as practicable, skilled and trained resources are available to implement safety strategy and policy. - Continue to evaluate our safety performance with industry objectives and/or targets. - Maintain consistently high levels of safety performance in all our aviation activities. - Aim to continually improve our safety performance. - Conduct safety and management reviews and ensure that relevant action is taken. - ASRA relies on its elected officials, Key Personnel and appointed persons to self assess their own fatigue levels and not make any safety sensitive aviation decisions while suffering the effects of fatigue. - ASRA has a responsible attitude to the consumption or use of alcohol and other drugs while a member executes their duties in a Key Personnel or ASRA Officer role or when they maintain, operate or otherwise are in control of an ASRA gyroplane or gyroglider. - Ensure that the application of our safety management system is integral to all our activities, with the objective of achieving consistently high safety standards and performance.